 The Common Ministries Leadership Team oversees initiatives in the areas of Adult Ministries, College and Careers Ministries and Student Ministries.
-We are priviledged to have strong leadership for our Student Ministries from Director, Jim Tice and for our Youth Camps from Coordinator Elissa Bridges.
+We are privileged to have strong leadership for our Student Ministries from Director Mike Mackneer and for our Youth Camps from Coordinator Nicole Somers.

 The Adult Ministries of the United Brethren Church in Canada are organized through various leadership teams of the denomination including the Common Ministries Leadership Team.
 Some of the events planned by the Leadership Development, Global Ministries and New Church Development teams target the adults of our denomination for discipleship, skill development, training and equipping for service in the local church, the community and around the world.